-Our offices are located in Sacramento and Valley Springs, California, but we serve clients throughout the nation.
+Our offices are located in Sacramento, California and Incline Village, Nevada but we serve clients throughout the nation.
 We invite you to reach out today and discover how BluePrint Investments and Tax Planning can help you build a blueprint for your financial success.

 Your Goals.
 Your Retirement.
 Your Solution.

 When the market experiences volatility, it may be a good time to review these common terms.